 Humanists International is an international NGO founded in 1952 with a track record of success when it comes to supporting people at risk of religious persecution.
 The money raised by this appeal will be used to support humanists at risk, including the associated campaigning, support and legal costs.
 Humanists International 2020 is a Scottish (UK) charity no. SC050629.

-If you are donating on behalf of a group or organization, we will share your kind contribution on our social media channels and on our new fundraising partners page (coming soon), so you can share the news with your members and supporters.
+If you are donating on behalf of a group or organization, we will share your kind contribution on our social media channels and on our new campaign supporters page, so you can share the news with your members and supporters.
 We will confirm this with you beforehand, should you prefer to opt out.